 2C:58-4.4(5)(b)(2) – display the permit to carry a handgun issued pursuant to N.J.S.2C:58-4.

 Before A4769/S3214 Carry Killer bill was signed in to law, there were no statutes in New Jersey law regarding carrying a firearm and consuming or being under the influence of alcoholic beverages.
-As per the bill that was signed into law, on and after July 1, 2023, it will be illegal to consume alcoholic beverages or be under the influence of alcohol while carrying a handgun.
+As per the bill that was signed into law, since July 1, 2023, it is illegal to consume alcoholic beverages or other intoxicants or be under the influence of alcohol while carrying a handgun.

 2C:58-4.4(5)(a)(1) – [The holder of a permit to carry a handgun issued pursuant to N.J.S.2C:58-4 shall not] use or consume alcohol, a cannabis item, or a controlled substance while carrying a handgun;